 Benefits of a garage floor epoxy coating

-So what makes garage floor epoxy the best flooring options for your garage?
-Besides looking nice, an epoxy garage floor has an abundance of benefits.
-Because of the hardness and thicker application that you get from epoxy, this type of concrete coating is very durable and resilient to impacts, chipping, and surface abrasion.
-You don’t have to panic if you drop that wrench or a bicycle falls over.
+So what makes an epoxy coating one of the best finishes for your garage floor?
+Besides looking nice, the hardened and thick application that you get from epoxy creates a coating that is very durable and resilient to impacts, chipping, chemicals, stains, and surface abrasion.
+You don’t have to panic about damaging the floor if you drop a wrench or a bicycle falls over.

-The thicker coating also does a great job of covering over minor imperfections such as small surface cracks and flaws in the concrete and is anti-dusting.
-Much of the dust in a garage is from the cement floor itself and has a tendency of collecting on cars, tool benches, and storage items as well as being tracked into the house.
-And finally, it is light reflective.
-It will brighten up the look of your garage without having to add additional lights.
+The thicker coating also does a great job of covering over minor imperfections such as small spider cracks and flaws in the concrete.
+Because epoxy is a topical sealer, it is also anti-dusting.
+Much of the dust in a garage is created from the powder that a cement floor can shed.
+Normal traffic on bare concrete can kick up this dusty powder that has a tendency of collecting on cars, tool benches, and storage items, as well as being tracked into the house.

 Review the different coating options for epoxy floors